githubtraining/introduction-to-github-apps/responses/02_trigger-wip.md

 An app is like a home security system.
 It's equipped to watch your house at all times, but only notifies you for specific criteria.
 When you install a home security system, you need to worry about a few components:

 - **Electricity** to have the power to run continuously.
 You don't want failure when you aren't watching.
 - **Standard behaviors** to detect things like movement, noise, and doors opening.
-You don't want to have to program it to understand these actions -- you want to select how it responds to actions.
+You don't want to have to program it to understand these actions -- you want to select how it responds to them.
 - A **location** that will be watched.
 - A **notification delivery service** -- either to your phone, a dedicated security service, or both.

-Just like a home security system, a GitHub App only watches for specific behaviors, and then responds in predetermined ways.
+Just like a home security system, a GitHub App only watches for specific actions, and then responds in predetermined ways.

 ## Step 2: Trigger the WIP app